Psychokiller1888/AmenitizScriptiz/README.md

     - Head on `Script Store`.
     - Search for `Amenitiz`.
     - Click on `Install` for the plugins you want to use.
+  - Manually
+    - Open the plugin by clicking the freshly added icon and click on `view all`.
+    - Go into `My Scripts`.
+    - Click on the `+ Add New Script` on the top right of the screen.
+    - Name the plugin whatever you want.
+    - Copy and paste the `Javascript Code` using the plugin file you wish to integrate.
+    - Set the detection rules as instructed below on this page, in the `install` instructions.
+    - Click on `Create Script`.
+    - Reload your Amenitiz admin console by pressing `F5` (or `CTRL+F5`, to reload the browser's cache)
 - Once you have installed a script, you can go in `My Scripts`.
 - If you want to configure a `User setting` detailed below, click on the name of the script you want to configure, a side panel will pop on the right.
 - In the `Javascript Code` search for `// USER SETTING` and change the values to fit your needs and tastes.